Napa Valley AVA

 From smallish beginnings, Maroon Wines has made a reputation for themselves

-At the relatively young age of sixteen, Paul Maroon began helping his Lebanese uncle make wine in his hometown of Scranton, Pennsylvania.
-The young man became intrigued with the process and promised himself that one day he would make wine on his own.
-Maroon then graduated with a degree in engineering from Widener University (Chester, PA) and ventured west to work around Silicon Valley.
+Paul Maroon first became interested in winemaking at the relatively young age of sixteen, while helping his Lebanese uncle make wine in his hometown of Scranton, Pennsylvania.
+He was immediately intrigued with the process and in the back of his mind, he always knew that one day he would make wine on his own.
+After graduating with a degree in engineering from Widener University (Chester, PA), Paul ventured west to work around Silicon Valley.
 His primary area of interest was in medical sales, but the proximity to Northern California’s famed viticultural areas soon got the best of him.
-Frequent visits to Napa Valley made him a dedicated fan of Napa Valley Cabernet Sauvignon, Maroon’s preferred drink of choice.
+Frequent trips to Napa Valley made him a dedicated fan of Napa Valley Cabernet Sauvignon, his preferred drink of choice.

 Map of the area

 Dear Platinum Wine Club Members,

 It is very exciting for us to offer for the first time a 100% Cabernet Sauvignon from this vineyard!
 This wine really showcases the quality of these special grapes.
 On the nose, the wine has dark berry fruit, mocha and coffee aromas.
 On the palate, the wine has medium weight tannins, a rich core, and a long finish.
 It will age well for 12 to 15 years.

 One of the reasons I purchased this property in the Coombsville Appellation 12 years ago is that it is located in an area of Napa that is a sweet spot for growing Cabernet Sauvignon, my favorite varietal.
 We have slightly cooler temperatures here than the Northern part of the valley.
 The cooler temperatures allow the grapes to hang longer than the hotter areas.
 This extra hang time allows the grapes to be fully mature at the time of picking.
 The end result is a very complex, well-balanced, and simply delicious wine.